2009 Galician regional election

-A regional election was held in Galicia on Sunday, 1 March 2009, to elect the 8th Parliament of the autonomous community.
+A regional election was held in Galicia on 1 March 2009 to elect the 8th Parliament of the autonomous community.
 All 75 seats in the Parliament were up for election.
 It was held concurrently with a regional election in the Basque Country.

 The election saw the People's Party (PP) retake control of the parliament from the coalition of the Socialists' Party of Galicia (PSdeG–PSOE) and the Galician Nationalist Bloc (BNG), with a majority of 1 seat.
 As a result, Alberto Núñez Feijoo became the new President of Galicia.

 Overview

+Under the 1981 Statute of Autonomy, the Parliament of Galicia was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Parliament of Galicia expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of Galicia (DOG), with election day taking place 54 days after the decree's publication.
+The previous election was held on 19 June 2005, which meant that the chamber's term would have expired on 19 June 2009.
+The election decree was required to be published in the DOG no later than 26 May 2009, setting the latest possible date for election day on 19 July 2009.